datrs/hypercore-protocol-rs/README.md

 Accepts a hypercore-protocol stream and fetches the first data block of the first hypercore.
 Works only *with NOISE and the capability system disabled!*

 See [this gist](https://gist.github.com/Frando/e123c29160d0d995ef2149e8e96a6717) for an NodeJS example.
-Note that to disable NOISE, [experimental pull requests](https://github.com/mafintosh/hypercore/pull/244) to [hypercore](https://github.com/hypercore) its dependencies are needed.
+Note that to disable NOISE, [experimental pull requests](https://github.com/mafintosh/hypercore/pull/244) to [hypercore](https://github.com/hypercore) and its dependencies are needed.

 ### noise.rs